tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 * M1 Mac with working m1n1 setup (M1 Pro/Max are not supported by U-Boot yet) and a blank partition, separate from the macOS stub partition, which is at least 5GB (10GB for full GUI)
 * macOS stub partition with macOS 12.0.1 or later installed; 12.0.1 is preferred.
 11.x may work but is not supported.
 * For Mac mini users: tested and working HDMI monitor.
 Many do not work properly; if it shows the Asahi Linux logo and console when m1n1 is running, it's fine.
-* Ethernet cable (WiFi drivers are not incorporated yet)
-* USB flash drive which is at least 512MB and can be fully erased
+* USB flash drive which is at least 512MB and can be fully erased, and USB A to C adapter if on a laptop
-* For laptop users: USB to Ethernet adapter, USB A to C adapter, and hub
 * An x86_64 or aarch64 Linux PC or VM (any distro is fine) on the same network as the Mac
 * Familiarity with the command line and installers without GUIs